 - By Day 2, you may still eat a lot, but less than Day 1.

 - Day 3, you’d most likely eat less than Day 1 and 2.

 - After a few days, you will start to crave other foods.

 This process is called habituation and is another key part of the Intuitive Eating practice.

 At the end of the day, the most important thing to remember about Intuitive Eating is that it is not about eating a perfect diet – there is no such thing!
 The goal is to eat a variety of nutritious food with some ‘play foods’ that truly satisfy you.
 To remove the noise in your head and make peace with food and your body, so you can move on with other things that matter more in life.

-For more on how to get started with intuitive eating, check out my FREE online nutrition course.
+For more on how to get started with intuitive eating, check out my FREE download.
 This will guide you through some of the first steps of intuitive eating to help resolve your food problems.